aiHelpmate/Bilingual-Sentiment-Analysis/README.md

 #  Machine Translation and Sentiment Analysis

+Hi, I am a freshman at XJTLU, and I am very interested in conducting NLP related research.
 This repository contains a comprehensive implementation of a bilingual sentiment analysis and machine translation system.
 The project leverages deep learning techniques, specifically Sequence-to-Sequence (Seq2Seq) models for machine translation and Long Short-Term Memory (LSTM) networks for sentiment analysis.
 The system is capable of translating text between English and Chinese and analyzing the sentiment of the translated text.

 ## Table of Contents